fire2a/FireScar-Mapper-Plugin/README.md

 The fire scar raster is stored in a `/results` folder within the plugin directory.

+The repository of the U-Net models is on this [linl](https://github.com/fire2a/FireScars)
 ---

 ## ⚙️ Plugin Usage Instructions